frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

 ![](/images/p2s2-screens/dinn-7-drag-2.gif "A seriries of components with a saving and sharing text response box at the end.")

--   Four where used for custom inter and intra module navigation
+-   Four were used for custom inter and intra module navigation
--   The rest where videos, image, and text.
+-   The rest were videos, image, and text.
 -   all can be combined to form larger whole components.

 #### Linking the EntityForm Submission to the Paragraph item